Congressman Bill Flores on WTAW - WTAW

-Representative Bill Flores of Bryan (R-TX) discussed the Congressional Review Act, the differences he has already seen between the Obama administration and the Trump administration, the replacement of Obamacare, border adjustments, and more during his Washington update on The Infomaniacs on Wednesday, February 8.
+Representative Bill Flores of Bryan (R-TX) discussed the firing of Michael Flynn, taxes, job creation, how to get in touch with him or his office, and more during his weekly Washington update on The Infomaniacs on Wednesday, February 15.

 Click below to hear Bill Flores visiting with WTAW’s Scott DeLucia.